YounisLab/genome-db/README.md

 ## Building

 Install Docker & docker-compose.

-Then
+Get the datasets in .csv and copy it into `src/server/seed/data`.

+Then,

 ```
 cd GenomeDB